DanielCGL/name_matching_for_company/README.md

 Tokenize the name if needed.
 Compare the cleaned name against its list of known companies and aliases (which includes "Google Inc.") and return the matching company name, "Google Inc."

-## Key Components
-1.Regular Expressions:

--ERASE_OR_REPLACE_TO_SPACE_SYMBOLS: Handles replacement of special characters (like slashes, exclamation points, etc.) with spaces.

--CIRCUMFLEX_PAIRS: Normalizes letters with accents, converting them into their simpler forms (e.g., é becomes e).

--REGEX_COMPANY_DROP_INVALID: Matches and removes invalid characters from company names (such as punctuation marks).

--COMPANY_COMMON_WORDS_REGEX: Matches common company words (like "research," "technology") in both English and Chinese, allowing their removal to standardize names.

--ORG_SUFFIX_REGEX: Matches common company suffixes (like "Ltd," "Inc.") and removes them to get a base name for better matching.

-2.Classes:

--NameNormalizer: Handles normalization of company names by removing special characters and converting accented letters to their base forms.
--CompanyMatcher:
-        A. This class is the core of the system, managing various steps like:
-                I. Tokenization: Uses Jieba to split Chinese text into tokens and handles mixed English-Chinese strings.
-                II.
-Normalization: Standardizes names by removing unwanted symbols, words, and company suffixes.
-                III.Matching: Matches the user-provided company name against preloaded company names and aliases using the NameMatcher algorithm.

-3.Preprocessing:

--company_words_regulator: Cleans and regulates company names by removing irrelevant suffixes (e.g., "Inc.," "Group") and common words (e.g., "Research," "Tech").

--interpunction_regulator: Removes or replaces symbols and punctuation in the company names for better matching.

--contains_chinese: Detects whether a string contains Chinese characters and applies specific processing accordingly.

-4.Data Preparation:

--prepare_matching_data: Organizes company data (including aliases and required search strings) into a format that can be used for matching.

--prepare_data_for_matching: Prepares company names by tokenizing and cleaning them before feeding into the matching process.

-5.Matching Logic:

--match_user_input: Takes a user-provided company name, normalizes and tokenizes it, then compares it against the company data to find a match.
-The matching score is used to determine if a match is valid.

-6.Main Function:

--main(): Initializes the system, loads the company data, prepares it for matching, and then takes user input to match against the preloaded company names.
-The result of the match (if any) is displayed to the user.

 ## Workflow
 1.Normalization: